Chambers Director+44 (0) 207 822 7301 [email protected] Email Mat

 Chambers is governed by a written constitution.
 Heads of Chambers are elected for a fixed five year term.
-The current Heads of Chambers are Monica Carss-Frisk QC and Tony Peto QC.
+The current Heads of Chambers are Tom Weisselberg KC and Jane Mulcahy KC.

 A Chambers Management Committee is also directly elected, with a variety of functional committees operating to cover specific areas of Chambers' administration.

 Barristers in Blackstone Chambers are regulated by the Bar Standards Board.

 All barristers’ details are contained on The Barristers’ Register, the online database maintained by the BSB.
 This is fully searchable and displays details of all barristers who are authorised to practise in England and Wales and who have a current practising certificate with the dates of validity.
 It includes information about barristers' practising status, their practising address, the reserved legal activities they are authorised to undertake and whether they have been the subject of any disciplinary findings which are published on its website.

 Alternatively, the Bar Standards Board is contactable by phone on 020 7611 1444 or e-mail: [email protected].